openpool/openpool-core-unity/CONTRIBUTING.md

 OpenPool project welcomes new contributors.
 This document will guide you through the process.

+### OPEN ISSUES
+We strongly recommend issue-driven contribution.
+please make sure that issues related to your contribution are open in the [issues](https://github.com/openpool/openpool-core-unity/issues) before sending us pull requests.
+If not, please open the issue for your contribution.

 ### FORK

 Fork the project [on GitHub](https://github.com/openpool/openpool-core-unity)